 For the safety of others, ride straight and predictably.
 Don't make sudden stops.
-Don't weave or make sudden turns-that's part of why brakes are so important on group rides.
+Don't weave or make sudden turns-that's part of why brakes can be a critical matter on group rides.

 If you need to get out of the group, call out to announce it, hand signal, and move out slowly.
 Unless the situation requires otherwise, move to the right.